Source: Wikipedia

 Description

-[edit]It has submerged leaves, which are sessile, 2–6 cm (1–2 in) long.
+[edit]Proserpinaca palustris has submerged leaves, which are sessile, 2–6 cm (1–2 in) long.
 They are deeply divided into linear segments and the emergent leaves are simply serrated.
-It has fruits with concave sides and sharp or winged angles.[4]
+Fruits have concave sides and sharp or winged angles.[6]
+Leaves are divided into thread-like segments with a weak phloem and no xylem.
+The non-submerged leaves are broad with a serrated leaf margin and have a strong vascular system.

 Gallery